aiplanethub/getting-started-with-deep-learning/module-3-neural-networks-for-classification-problems/255-Working of Neural Network.md

 ## Working of a Neural Network

-In the upcoming sections, we will be discussing the working of Neural Networks that includes 3 main steps:
+In the upcoming sections, we will be discussing the working of Neural Networks, which includes three main steps:
 1. Forward Propagation
 2. Gradient Descent
 3. Backward Propagation

 What are they?
-These are the three important pillars of the neural network working and we will learn more about their prominence now.
+These are the three important pillars of the neural network, and we will learn more about their prominence now.

 ### Why Forward Propagation in NN?

-* In order to generate output or desired results, we need to feed input data.
+* We need to feed input data to generate output or desired results.
 Forward propagation helps us do that in Neural Networks.
 The data in NN should be fed in the forward direction only.

 ### Why Gradient Descent?

-* Just think of Gradient Descent as a technique to minimize the loss/cost function.
+* Think of Gradient Descent as a technique to minimize the loss/cost function.
 It helps in making the model perform better.

 ### Why Backward Propagation in NN?

-* When you generate some output through forward propagation, there are some errors generated in the process.
+* When you generate some output through forward propagation, some errors are generated.
 To reduce these errors, we traverse back from the output layer to the input layer and update the initially assigned weights.

 ## Forward Propagation

 ### What is Forward Propagation in NN?
-* Well, if you break down the words, forward implies moving ahead and propagation is a term for saying spreading of anything.
+* Well, if you break down the words, forward implies moving ahead, and propagation is a term for saying spreading of anything.
-* Forward propagation means we are moving in only one direction, from input to the output, in a neural network.
+* Forward propagation means moving in only one direction in a neural network, from input to output.